Salmon run: Return from the ocean

 In 1973, it was shown that Atlantic salmon have conditioned cardiac responses to electric fields with strengths similar to those found in oceans.
 "This sensitivity might allow a migrating fish to align itself upstream or downstream in an ocean current in the absence of fixed references."
 In 1988, researchers found iron, in the form of single domain magnetite, resides in the skulls of sockeye salmon.
 The quantities present are sufficient for magnetoception.

-Tagging studies have shown a small number of fish don't find their natal rivers, but travel instead up other, usually nearby streams or rivers.
+Tagging studies have shown a small number of fish do not find their natal rivers, but travel instead up other, usually nearby streams or rivers.
 It is important some salmon stray from their home areas; otherwise new habitats could not be colonized.
 In 1984, Quinn hypothesized there is a dynamic equilibrium, controlled by genes, between homing and straying.
 If the spawning grounds have a uniform high quality, then natural selection should favour the descendants that home accurately.
-However, if the spawning grounds have a variable quality, then natural selection should favour a mixture of the descendants that stray and the descendants that home accurately.
+If the spawning grounds have a variable quality, then natural selection should favour a mixture of the descendants that stray and the descendants that home accurately.

 Prior to the run up the river, the salmon undergo profound physiological changes.
 Fish swim by contracting longitudinal red muscle and obliquely oriented white muscles.
 Red muscles are used for sustained activity, such as ocean migrations.
 White muscles are used for bursts of activity, such as bursts of speed or jumping.
 As the salmon comes to end of its ocean migration and enters the estuary of its natal river, its energy metabolism is faced with two major challenges: it must supply energy suitable for swimming the river rapids, and it must supply the sperm and eggs required for the reproductive events ahead.
 The water in the estuary receives the freshwater discharge from the natal river.
 Relative to ocean water, this has a high chemical load from surface runoff.
 Researchers in 2009 found evidence that, as the salmon encounter the resulting drop in salinity and increase in olfactory stimulation, two key metabolic changes are triggered: there is a switch from using red muscles for swimming to using white muscles, and there is an increase in the sperm and egg load.
 "Pheromones at the spawning grounds [trigger] a second shift to further enhance reproductive loading."

 The salmon also undergo radical morphological changes as they prepare for the spawning event ahead.
 All salmon lose the silvery blue they had as ocean fish, and their colour darkens, sometimes with a radical change in hue.
 Salmon are sexually dimorphic, and the male salmon develop canine-like teeth and their jaws develop a pronounced curve or hook (kype).
 Some species of male salmon grow large humps.